Here are some of my favorite DIY Tips for Installing Floor Tile Faster and Better!

-After a long week of tiling the Bathroom and both closets, it’s finally done.
+After a long week of tiling my Master Bathroom and both closets, it’s finally done.
 Yay!
 I’m so excited to show you all this beautiful Marble Look Porcelain Tile Floor, guys!
 And, I’ve got my favorite DIY Tips for Installing Floor Tile Faster and Better for you today.

 I went with 12×24 tiles because I love how nice they look in our kitchen.
 Tiles this big are installed with a 1/3 tile offset.
 So, the next row of tiles starts 8″ away from the end of the last row.
 You can see what I mean in some of the photos below.